Efficient calculation of reactor noise via Ito-Langevin Process for correlated fluctuations: Gaussian Ito process transported in time and space

 We wish to calculate the steady-state correlation between fluctuations in two different volumes in phase space; one at phase-space volume $D_1$ and the other at $D_2$.
 We insert Eq.~(\ref{eq:delta_n}) in Eq.~(\ref{eq:delta n_D}), and use the correlations in Eq.~(\ref{eq:epsilon_def}), to arrive, after some algebra to

 This expression holds both for the cross-correlation and for the auto-correlation, which is the special case $D_{1}=D_{2}$.
 Note that the expression in Eq.~(\ref{eq:langevin form}) is in the form depicted in the diagram in Fig.~\ref{fig:Feynmann_Langevin}b, where integration is performed on the source region and the two detector regions.
-Moreover, we can define the one-particle Green function to any of the detectors $D_i$, $i=1,2$, as
+Moreover, we can define the one-particle Green function to any of the detectors $D_i$, $i=1,2$.
+Keeping the notation $g_1$ for the any one-particle Green function, we change only the notation of the inner variables, and define it as